rjbs/rjbs.github.io/_posts/2021-06-13-my-git-branch-manager.md

 know that branches were cleaned up.
 Also, I don't think GitHub sends them — let me know if I'm wrong!

+**Update**:  Eventually I made `git-scrub-branches` not rebase any remote that had an open request related to it, unless a given switch was passed.
+This avoids most of the "rude" rebasing.